tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 2) output tensors: tensors whose consumer operations are not in ops
 3) inside tensors: tensors which are neither input nor output tensors.

+Note that a tensor can be both an inside tensor and an output tensor if it is consumed by operations both outside and inside of `ops`.

 ##### Args:

 *  <b>`ops`</b>: an object convertible to a list of tf.Operation.
-*  <b>`ambiguous_ts_are_outputs`</b>: a tensor can have consumers both inside and outside ops.
-Such tensors are treated as outside tensor if ambiguous_ts_are_outputs is True, otherwise they are treated as inside tensor.

 ##### Returns: